pradeep3sep/interviewquestion/README dsa.md

 **It is like recursion with memory use or cache**

-Dynamic Programming is an algorithmic approach to solve some complex problems easily and save time and number of comparisons by storing the results of past computations.
 The basic idea of dynamic programming is to store the results of previous calculation and reuse it in future instead of recalculating them.

-In simple words, it is an optimiztion over plain ecursion
+In simple words, it is an optimiztion over plain recursion

 The idea is to reuse the solution of sub-problems when there are overlapping sub-problems
 1. Memoization (Top Down)